Disability pensions and work ability

 - Laaksonen 2020.
 Retirement on disability pension:

 trends, current situation, future outlook (Summary in English, Julkari) - Laaksonen & Nyman 2019.
-Retirement due to disability has decreased among the unemployed and older Finns of working age (Summary in English, Julkari)
+Retirement due to disability has decreased among the unemployed and older Finns of working age (Summary in English, Julkari

 - Laaksonen et al. 2021.
 The incidence of disability retirement due to mental disorders has increased among young people but decreased in older age groups (Summary in English, Julkari)

-- Pirkola et al. 2015.
+- Pirkola et al. 2019.
 The importance of clinical and labour market histories in psychiatric disability retirement.
 Analysis of the comprehensive Finnish national level RETIRE data (SpringerLink)

-Overall, disability retirement is clearly more frequent among the older age groups.
+Disability retirement is clearly more frequent among the older age groups.
 It increases particularly among those who are 50 or older.
 Nevertheless, disability retirement among the young has gained much attention and caused great concern since, unlike in the older age groups, disability retirement of the young has increased steadily throughout the 2000s.

+Mental disorders are clearly the most common cause of disability pensions among young people.
 Underlying the growth in the disability retirement incidence among the young is an increase in the incidence of pensions granted due to mood disorders (depression and anxiety).

 Most disability pensions of the young are granted as fixed-term disability pensions.
 Fixed-term pensions are less often converted to permanent pensions in the younger age groups compared to the older age groups.
 However, young people tend to be on fixed-term pensions for a longer time than older people.